ucam-department-of-psychiatry/crate/docs/source/nlp/nlp_config.rst

 A specimen NLP config is available by running ``crate_nlp --democonfig``.
 In the source, it is :data:`crate_anon.nlp_manager.constants.DEMO_CONFIG`.

-Here's the specimen NLP config as of 2019-04-23:
+Here's the specimen NLP config:

 ..  literalinclude:: specimen_nlp_config_file.ini
     :language: ini